HowardZHY/ServerlistBufferCrashFixer/README.md

 ## Change the number of the server pinger's max concurrent task count
 (the pinger is `field_148302_b` in the used 1.8.9 mappings, which is a `ScheduledThreadPoolExecutor`)

-By default this is set to 5, which is REALLY low, especially if you have a lot of servers.
+By default, this is set to 5, which is REALLY low, especially if you have a lot of servers.

 Even more so if you had some servers that failed to ping, in which case you'd usually get stuck completely after only a few refreshes at most.